Alex10101/tar/readme.md

 __I misunderstood the task here.
-Please switch into the branch called normal.__
+Please switch into the branch named other.__